Updated On

 • Weed control

-TruGreen also has the TruGreen Healthy Lawn Guarantee® for all full-program customers, promising that its lawn care specialists will return to your property as often as needed to ensure all treatments are effective.
+TruGreen also has the TruGreen Healthy Lawn Guarantee® for all full-program customers.
+This guarantee promises that its lawn care specialists will return to your property as often as needed to make sure all treatments are effective.

 TruGreen uses a slow-release formula to apply just the right amount of nutrients to encourage healthy lawn growth and maintain your soil pH.
 The lawn care company provides services at various points throughout the year.
 Fertilizer is adjusted according to the seasons to maintain optimal grass growth conditions.